• Skip to main content

 Bake, Cool & Serve

 2. Remove from the oven.
 Your bread should be fully baked between 1 hour and 15-30 minutes (mine are typically done at 75-80 minutes).
-Remove from the oven when done and allow to cool in the pan for 10 minutes then lift out and remove the parchment paper.
+Remove from the oven when done and allow it to cool in the pan for 10 minutes, then lift it out and remove the parchment paper.

 3. Cool.
 Allow the bread to cool fully on a wire cooling rack before slicing and serving.